UTDallasEPICS/UTDesign-Procurement/README.md

 ### 💾 Database Setup 💾

-Downlading and setting up mySQL is required first. mySQL Workbench is used then to manually add some data into the tables and can be used to further view changes done to the database.
+> [!IMPORTANT]
+> The steps in the [database stuff](#-database-stuff-) section need to be complete before continuing with the database setup.

 7. Copy the **.env.example** from the **docs** folder into the **procurement-manager** folder and rename it to **.env**.
-8. In the **.env** file, replace YOUR_MYSQL_ROOT_PASSWORD with the password you set when initially setting up mySQL.
+8. In the **.env** file, update the line beginning with `DATABASE_URL=`.
+  a.
+On Windows, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password you set when initially setting up MySQL.
-9. (Mac Only) Run this command in the terminal to set up the intial docker container `docker run -d -e MYSQL_ROOT_PASSWORD=<password> -p 3306:3306 mysql mysqld --lower_case_table_names=1` (refer to this [video](https://youtu.be/piekR2i6nRQ) if you are having difficulties) **(ensure the `<password>` is replaced with your mySQL root password)**
-10. To sync your database with the project schema type `npx prisma migrate dev` (make sure your in the procurement-manager folder).
+  b.
+On macOS, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password specified in the `docker-compose.yml` file (currently `password`).
+9. Open a terminal and change directory to the `procurement-manager` directory.
+Steps 10 and 11 require you to be in the `procurement-manager` directory.
+10. macOS only: Run `docker compose up` to start the database.

-Mac users will see a new docker container in docker desktop and you can run the database server by pressing the start button in the future.
+  a.
+In the Docker Desktop app, you should see a new Docker container running.
+In the future, you can run the database server by pressing the Start button on the container in Docker Desktop, or running `docker compose up`  in the terminal.
+11. To sync your database with the project schema type `npx prisma migrate dev`

-The prisma file under the prisma folder has the schema setup and can be edited to change the database.
+The `schema.prisma` file under the prisma folder has the schema setup and can be edited to change the database.
 After making any changes to the database, running `npx prisma migrate dev` will also update the database

-You can also do `npx prisma studio` instead of using mySQL Workbench to see the database through Prisma.
+If you installed MySQL Workbench, you can use it to manually add some data into the tables and view changes done to the database.
+You can also do `npx prisma studio` instead of using MySQL Workbench to see the database through a locally hostedPrisma.

 > Some more documentation regarding this is provided here: [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate)